Notifications

 They are also responsible for the security of the exams.
 Proctors must:

-- commit to follow all testing and proctoring procedures
+• commit to follow all testing and proctoring procedures

-- NOT have delivered the training to the students who are testing
+• NOT have delivered the training to the students who are testing

-- NOT have a personal relationship with students who are testing.
+• NOT have a personal relationship with students who are testing

 Validating testing materials

-- Alberta fire service context
+• Alberta fire service operational requirements

 We are always looking for subject matter experts to help validate assessment material.
-Getting involved with the validation process helps you stay up-to-date with changes to NFPA standards and allows you to make a contribution to fire service training in Alberta.
+Getting involved with the validation process helps you stay up-to-date with changes to NFPA standards and allows you to make a contribution to fire service certification in Alberta.

-- NFPA 1041 Fire Service Instructor Level II
+• be certified in NFPA 1041 (1020) Fire Service Instructor Level I and II

 Contact